hygull/bibtex/README.md

         ]
     },
     "unpublished": {
-        "description": "A document having an author and title, but not formally published",
+        "description": "A document having an author and title, but not formally published", "requiredFields": [
-        "required_fields": [
             "author",
             "title",
             "note"
         ],
-        "optional_fields": [
+        "optionalFields": [
             "month",
             "year"
         ]